soil-initiative/stacks/proposals/stacks/Overview.md

 There are a number of control-flow patterns that go beyond the classic "last-in first-out" form.
 Coroutining, iterators based on yield, asynchronous I/O and, more exotically, delimited continuations, are all examples of non-linear control flow.
-These patterns are becoming increasingly important in programming languages.
+These patterns are becoming increasingly important in applications that are intended to be dynamically responsive.

-While it is possible to emulate many of these control-flow patterns using standard core WASM features, there is significant cost in doing so in terms of run-time efficiency, code size, and composability.
+While it is possible to emulate many of these control-flow patterns using standard core WASM features, there is significant cost in doing so &mdash; in terms of run-time efficiency, code size, and composability.

 At the same time, the space of control-flow patterns is sufficiently diverse that it may not be appropriate to design special mechanisms for each of them.
 Even focusing on coroutining, for example, there are at least two common patterns of coroutines&mdash;so-called symmetric and asymmetric coroutines&mdash;with significantly different implementation requirements.